coin8086/learning-dotnet/Process/StartProcess/README.md

-To publish a self contained and "trimed" executable for Windows x64:
+To publish a self contained and "trimed" executable for Linux x64:

 1. Have the following in the .csproj file